 - Never allow others direct access to Baker Library resources (i.e., do not share your password with anyone).

 - Always attribute accurately and completely all data and excerpts you include in your reports.
-For recommended guidelines, see the HBS Citation Guide.
+For recommended guidelines, see Citation Management: Guides & Tools.

-- Capital IQ and WRDS do not allow usage with outside organizations, and cut off MBA access to the database in the summer.
+- WRDS does not allow usage with outside organizations, and cuts off MBA access to the database in the summer.